Mehran Karimi Nasseri: Life in Terminal 1

-As for what Nasseri did day-to-day during his long stay at Terminal 1 in the Charles de Gaulle Airport, he could be found, day or night, around the Paris Bye Bye bar, where he was journaling, listening to the radio, and / or smoking his gold pipe, or eating a meal at McDonalds, which was bought for him by strangers, or sitting on a red bench in the Terminal's first level, in a deep reflective trance.
+During his long stay at Terminal 1 in the Charles de Gaulle Airport, he could be found, day or night, around the Paris Bye Bye bar, where he wrote in his journal, listened to the radio, and smoked his gold pipe, or ate a meal at McDonald's.
+The meals were bought for him by strangers, and he sometimes sat on a red bench in the Terminal's first level in a reflective trance.
 In other accounts, his luggage was always by his side, as he wrote in his diary or studied economics.

-In 2003, Steven Spielberg's DreamWorks production company paid a rumoured US$275,000 to Nasseri for the rights to his story, but ultimately did not use his story in the subsequent film, The Terminal.
+In 2003, Steven Spielberg's DreamWorks production company paid a rumoured US$275,000 to Nasseri for the rights to his story, but ultimately did not use his story in the film The Terminal.

 Nasseri's 18-year stay at the airport ended in July 2006 when he was hospitalized and his sitting place was dismantled.
 Towards the end of January 2007, he left the hospital and was looked after by the airport's branch of the French Red Cross; he was lodged for a few weeks in a hotel close to the airport.
 On 6 March 2007, he was transferred to an Emmaus charity reception centre in Paris's 20th arrondissement.
-As of 2008, he had been living in a Paris shelter, though in the wake of Nasseri's death in 2022, the Associated Press reported that he had recently returned to live at the airport.
+From 2008 onwards, he lived in a Paris shelter, though in the wake of Nasseri's death in 2022, the Associated Press reported that he had recently returned to live at the airport.

-Autobiographical book The Terminal Man
+Autobiography

 In 2004, Nasseri's autobiography, The Terminal Man, was published.
 It was co-written by Nasseri with British author Andrew Donkin and was reviewed in The Sunday Times as being "profoundly disturbing and brilliant".

 Documentaries and fictionalizations

-Nasseri's story provided the inspiration for the 1993 French film Tombés du ciel, starring Jean Rochefort, internationally released under the title Lost in Transit.
+Nasseri's story provided the inspiration for the 1993 French film Lost in Transit, starring Jean Rochefort.
 The short story "The Fifteen-Year Layover", written by Michael Paterniti and published in GQ and The Best American Non-Required Reading, chronicles Nasseri's life.
 Alexis Kouros made a documentary about him, Waiting for Godot at De Gaulle (2000).

 Flight

-Nasseri's story was the inspiration for the contemporary opera Flight by British composer Jonathan Dove, and was premiered at the Glyndebourne Opera House in 1998.
+Nasseri's story was the inspiration for the contemporary opera Flight by British composer Jonathan Dove, which was premiered at the Glyndebourne Opera House in 1998.
 Flight would go on to win the Helpmann Awards at the Adelaide Festival Theatre in March 2006.

+Here to Where

+Glen Luchford and Paul Berczeller made the Here to Where mockumentary (2001), also featuring Nasseri.

 Sir Alfred of Charles De Gaulle Airport

-Glen Luchford and Paul Berczeller made the Here to Where mockumentary (2001), also featuring Nasseri.
 Hamid Rahmanian and Melissa Hibbard made a documentary called Sir Alfred of Charles De Gaulle Airport (2001).